Mirddinhell/raspberrypi-manjaro-ipad-usb-gadget/README.md

 By default, the root user password is root, so log in with that.

-First , follow the steps that are written to be the first thing you must do at https://github.com/hsxsix/archlinuxarm-aarch64-rpi .
+First, follow the steps that are written to be the first thing you must do at https://github.com/hsxsix/archlinuxarm-aarch64-rpi.

 init_resize
 This expands the space of the root file system.
 After that, it will be restarted automatically, so you can continue working after the restart.